Chum Saeng district: Tourism

-At present, Chum Saeng is still able to maintain the status of the old city like the past.
-Therefore suitable for cultural tourism there are many interesting places like Chum Saeng Old Market, which is over 100 years old, Chum Saeng Railway Station, the classical railway station and the last stop of Nakhon Sawan before entering Phichit, Wat Koei Chai Neua temple, King Taksin Statue rim Nan River, Hiran Narumit Bridge, Chao Pho-Chao Mae Chum Saeng Shrine etc.
+At present, Chum Saeng has managed to preserve much of its old-town character, making it well-suited for cultural tourism.
+The district offers many attractions, such as the Chum Saeng Old Market, which is over 100 years old, the Chum Saeng Railway Station, a classic station and the last stop in Nakhon Sawan before entering Phichit, Wat Koei Chai Neua, the King Taksin Statue on the bank of the Nan River, Hiran Narumit Bridge, and the Chao Pho–Chao Mae Chum Saeng Shrine, among others.

-Chum Saeng also was the backdrop for 2019's popular TV drama, Channel 3's Krong Kam, resulting in the district becoming better known and a tourist attraction for the drama's fans and general public.
+Chum Saeng also served as the backdrop for Channel 3's hit 2019 TV drama Krong Kam, which boosted the district's profile and attracted visitors ranging from fans of the series to the general public.